The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 The company, in the case of this leadership, relies on the present leader, their expertise, and how they handle things.

-Distributed Leadership Style Promotes Mutual Learning
+Promotes Mutual Learning

 When a company can literally find leaders throughout their organizations, every person gets the chance to expand their skill sets.

-Everyone tends to learn from each other, work together and gain wisdom from each other’s experiences as there is no individual superior to everyone.
+Everyone tends to learn from each other, work together and gain wisdom from each other’s experiences, as there is no individual superior to everyone.

 People look to create stronger bonds in the organization so everyone can work freely and connect to the place.